 - If you’re brave, try taking a boda boda around Uganda.
 They are essentially motorcycle taxis best used for short distances.
 We took them a handful of times just to go short distances, but be warned that they aren’t for the faint of heart.
 Drivers drive fast and squeeze in and out of traffic.
 We saw three boda-boda crashes in Kampala – no one was seriously hurt those times.

 - The National Bird of Uganda is the crested crane and can be found on the nation’s flag.

 - Visas: Americans traveling to Uganda can expect to pay $50 USD, cash only, for a single entry visa.
-If you have plans to visit Rwanda, Uganda, and Kenya visitors can obtain an East Africa multiple entry visa for $100 cash at the border.
-Be sure to apply for this visa at least three days ahead of entry online.
+If you have plans to visit Rwanda, Uganda, and Kenya, visitors can obtain an East Africa multiple entry visa for $100 cash at the border.
+Be sure to apply for this visa three days before entry online.